The Place Beyond the Pines: Filming

 Principal photography began in the summer of 2011, lasted for 47 days and took place in Schenectady, New York.
-Filming locations included real places, including banks, police stations, a hospital, high school and town fair.
-Cianfrance said it was important real places were used for "sense of place and truth".
+Filming locations included real places, such as banks, police stations, a hospital, high school and town fair.
+Cianfrance said it was important that real places were used for "sense of place and truth".
 While filming in these places, the extras were also real: bank tellers, police officers, hospital patients and staff, and students.
 Some of the cast, including Cooper and Ray Liotta, spent time with real police officers in Schenectady to learn about their roles.
 The production went smoothly except for when Hurricane Irene struck the city which flooded the equipment trucks.
 The crew took a canoe to the truck and rescued the film footage that was left behind, and continued filming the next day.

 Cianfrance considered the cast to be collaborators, and encouraged them to improvise some of their dialogue to make it "alive" and "true".
 Remarking on his directing style, he said "I'm not a dictator on set, I don't force my actors to do things.
 I allow a democracy of ideas on set".
 He also demanded utmost commitment from the cast and crew, despite them not staying in luxury hotels or big trailers, and filming in places with bee hives and mosquito infestations.
 Gosling learned to ride a motorcycle for filming the action scenes, and trained with stuntman Rick Miller for two months.
-Gosling performed many of his own stunts; in one robbery scene, he rode in heavy traffic whilst being pursued by police, which required 22 takes to perfect.
+Gosling performed many of his own stunts; in one robbery scene, he rode in heavy traffic while being pursued by police, which required 22 takes to perfect.
 He also gained 40 pounds (18 kg) of muscle and worked with designer Ben Shields to design tattoos for his character's body.

 Sean Bobbitt served as cinematographer, who preferred using handheld cameras and natural lighting.
 Cianfrance saw Bobbitt's experience as a war photographer as an advantage, and was impressed with his process and sense of composition, which proved useful for a scene in the beginning which featured a tracking shot towards the globe of death.
 Bobbitt initially stood inside the globe to capture footage of the motorcyclists, but a bike hit his head and he suffered a concussion.
 As a result, the director did not allow him inside again.
 Editing proved to be a challenge due to the amount of story to explore, and the rough cut of the film ran in excess of three hours.
 Cianfrance's close friends, Jim Helton and Ron Patane, served as editors which made the experience "bearable".
 The final cut of the film took nine months, seven days a week, and sixteen hours a day, to complete.